IsabellaPJ/1/README.md

 # Mushroom-Classification
 This project is a machine learning classification problem.
 The objective of this project was to predict whether the mushroom is edible or poisonous.
 I applied five classification algorithm( Logistic Regression, Decision Tree Classifier, KNN, Random Forest Classifier and Gradient Boosting Classifier).
-And most of the classification algorithms hit 100% accuracy witht this dataset.
+And most of the classification algorithms hit 100% accuracy with this dataset.

 # Steps
   1. Data Acquisition